polymorpher/one-wallet/docs/DEVELOPER.md

 ### Smart Contracts

 #### Network Configuration
-Network configuration is held in two places
+Network configuration is held in the following places
 * `code/truffle-config.js` used for smart contract development and testing
   * `code/config.js` is used by truffle-config and includes gas and verbosity configuration
+* `code/relayer/config.js` used by the relayer
-* `code/lib/config/common.js` used for the relayer and the client
+* `code/lib/config/common.js` used by the client

+#### GANACHE TESTING

+**The mnemonic and private keys above are for testing only and should never be used in production**

-Note: for smart contract testing you should also install [ganache](https://trufflesuite.com/docs/ganache/quickstart.html).
+For smart contract testing you should also install [ganache](https://trufflesuite.com/docs/ganache/quickstart.html).
 Once installed you should run ganache whenever using the `dev` or `ganache` networks.
 These networks have been configured to use port 7545 as such you can run ganache using the command
 ```
 ganache --port 7545 -m 'filter group there hunt fitness junior ghost park route jar entire clown allow rifle meadow'
 ```
 by providing the mnemonic (using `-m`) you are guaranteed to receive the same mnemonic keys which you can configure in your `.env` file see `.env.sample` for an example.

 ### Local Relayer